Kistler-Group/sdbus-cpp/doc/using-sdbus-c++.md

 };
 ```

+In the above example, a proxy is created that creates and maintains its own system bus connection.
+However, there are `ProxyInterfaces` class template constructor overloads that also take the connection from the user as the first parameter, and pass that connection over to the underlying proxy.
+The connection instance is used for all D-Bus proxy interfaces listed in the `ProxyInterfaces` template parameter list.

 Now let's use this proxy to make remote calls and listen to signals in a real application.

 ```cpp